seqeralabs/nf-training-intro/README.md

 ## Environment setup

 For this workshop we're going to be using a tool called 'GitPod', which provides us with a ready-made software environment to play in.
-You will need a GitHub account, so if you don't have one, go to [GitHub](https://github.com/) and create on for yourself.
+You will need a GitHub account, so if you don't have one, go to [GitHub](https://github.com/) and create one for yourself.

 ### Browser plugin